The website users Hexo to generate the static content and a

 During the renovation of the certificate, the extension needs to write

-a specific value into the .well-known
+a specific value into the .well-known folder.
+To make this folder

-accessible we use the following rule in web.config
+accessible we use the following rule in web.config:

 <rule name="wellknown" stopProcessing="true">